First Presbyterian Church of Stanley is a Christ-centered, grace-based, gospel-driven congregation of the Presbyterian Church in America (PCA).

 FAMILY FUN NIGHT

 Family Fun Night is normally the last night of VBS.
 It was started a few years ago and has continued to prosper each year.
 Half of the families that attend Family Night are not church members of First Presbyterian Stanley.
 This is a great way to have a good time but it also presents opportunities for us to share God’s word at the end of our VBS week.
 This event usually draws a crowd of around 175 parents and children.

 The children’s ministry department hosts’ an annual Easter Egg Hunt in the Spring.
 This event is open to church members and the community.
 Our church members are encouraged to spread the word each year with the hopes of getting families involved that do not have a church home.

 Mercy Ministries is an ongoing program through our church where we provide food and financial assistance for those in need that are housed in our community.
 We maintain a food pantry located at the church that is supported by member donations of food and/or money.
-We are also supported by two local pizza restaurants that provide us with pizzas from time to time.
+We are also supported by the Harvest Program, a local program that provides us with pizzas from local pizza restaurants.
 The program is also used to help struggling families in the area with financial assistance for utility bills.